Senior Vice President, ICF International

 Asha M. George, DrPH, is a Co-Director for the Blue Ribbon Study Panel for Biodefense and Principal at Strategic Operational Solutions (STOPSO).
 Previously, she served in the US House of Representatives as subcommittee staff director and senior professional staff at the House Committee on Homeland Security.
 DHS, the FBI, and HCFA have recognized her homeland security, public health, public policy, and emergency management contributions.
 Dr. George is also a decorated Desert Storm veteran, having served on active duty in the U.S. Army as a military intelligence officer and as a paratrooper.
 Dr. George holds a doctorate in Public Health from the University of Hawaii, a Master of Science in Public Health from the University of North Carolina at Chapel Hill, and a Bachelor of Arts from Johns Hopkins University.
 She is also a graduate of the National Preparedness Leadership Initiative, run by the Harvard University Kennedy School of Government.

-President, National Association of Counties (NACo)
+Director of Strategic Relations, National Association of Counties (NACo)

-Linda Langston is the president of the National Association of Counties (NACo) and on the Linn County, Iowa, Board of Supervisors representing District 2.
+Linda Langston is the Director of Strategic Relations at the National Association of Counties (NACo) and on the Linn County, Iowa, Board of Supervisors representing District 2.
 Active in NACo since 2003, she has held many leadership positions, including chair of: the Health Steering Committee, the Healthy Counties Advisory Board, the Finance Committee, and the Arts and Culture Commission.
 In addition she also serves on the National Advisory Council for FEMA and is a member of National Academies of Science newest roundtable – Resilience and Extreme Events.
 In 2002, she was elected to the Linn County Board of Supervisors, where she has served on a variety of boards, commissions, and community organizations.
 Before that, she was a museum director and a psychotherapist in private practice, as well as a small business owner.
 She graduated from Knox College in Galesburg, Ill., with a degree in history and, in 2007, graduated from Harvard’s Kennedy School of Government for State and Local Officials.

 Senior Strategic Advisor